How much does a WMS cost?

 The time spent internally working on a WMS implementation project is far from negligible.
 We distinguish between the time spent on:

-- Make progress updates with the service provider and internally,
+- Conduct progress reviews with the service provider and internally,

-- Manage IT adaptation work (soft and infra),
+- Managing IT adaptation projects (software and infrastructure),

 - Update the data that will be injected into the WMS (especially the product records and the location file, which are very data-intensive),

-- Reorganize your storage and carry out inventory checks,
+- Reorganize storage facilities and conduct inventory checks,

-- Train yourself , practice the solution and transmit this knowledge (operating methods),
+- To train , practice the solution and transmit this knowledge (operating methods),

-- Provide assistance during the first days of WMS .
+- To provide support during the first few days of WMS .

-- Service provider side : time for project manager, developers, trainers.
+- On the service provider side : time spent by project managers, developers, and trainers.

-- Client side : time for project manager, project team, Key Users, End Users.
+- On the client side : time spent by the project manager, the project team, the Key Users, and the End Users.

-It is usual to take (at a minimum):
+It is customary to take (at a minimum):

-- A “1 to 1” ratio , between the days spent by a project manager on the client side and those on the integrator side,
+- A ratio of "1 to 1" , between the days spent by a project manager on the client side and those spent on the integrator side,

 - And a ratio of "1 to 0.5" for each member of the project team.